Our top ten sundowner spots

 2. Sossusvlei, Namib-Naukluft National Park, Namibia

 The stark beauty of this salt and clay pan at the heart of the Namib-Naukluft National Park lies in the towering cerise dunes – some of the world’s largest.
-The rich, soft sand that has drifted in over the centuries begins to glow as the sun sets while the barking geckos begin their evening chorus.
+The rich, soft sand of Sossusvlei has drifted in over the centuries, and begins to glow as the sun sets while the barking geckos begin their evening chorus.
 It is time to settle back with a sundowner and watch the rise of arguably the best stargazing display in Africa.

-The world-famous Victoria Falls marks the border between Zambia and Zimbabwe.
+The world-famous Victoria Falls mark the border between Zambia and Zimbabwe.
 As the mighty Zambezi tumbles down over 100 metres, it throws up a spray that can, on occasion, be seen for kilometres.
-At dusk the descending peace allows you to consider what David Livingstone must have felt when he first laid eyes on the world’s largest waterfall.
+At dusk, the descending peace allows you to consider what David Livingstone must have felt when he first laid eyes on the world’s largest waterfall.

 4. Ngorongoro Crater, Ngorongoro Conservation Area, Tanzania

-Odzala-Kokoua National Park, rich in biodiversity, lies in the northern reaches of the Republic of the Congo and protects an enormous expanse of pristine Central African rainforest.
+Odzala-Kokoua National Park, rich in biodiversity, lies in the northern reaches of Congo-Brazzaville and protects an enormous expanse of pristine Central African rainforest.
 Its many streams tumble their way through the trees before draining into the swampy forest baïs.
-Okay, so this is less about the sunset (the most you will see are some golden shafts filtering through the trees) and more about the atmosphere befitting a life-changing sundowner, soaking tired feet after a day spent with lowland gorillas.
+Nestled deep in these Congo rainforests, Odzala-Kokoua offers treetop hides where you can sip as forest elephants, buffaloes and other wildlife descend to drink at these mineral‑rich baïs at day’s end.
+Okay, so this is less about the sunset and more about the atmosphere befitting a life-changing sundowner.
+Alternatively, you can stay at the camp’s elevated deck, enjoying sundowners around a fire as evening sets in and the night noises of the rainforest envelop you.

 6. Chobe River, Chobe National Park, Botswana